ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 ## Lords only statement

-A statement responding to the Lords only having resolved against in period A is ALLOWED to be made if ...
+A statement responding to the Lords only having resolved against ratification in period A is ALLOWED to be made if ...

 ... period B has NOT yet started ...